vitaly-t/trg/README.md

 ES6 Template String - based generators for a range of numbers or letters.

-**NOTE:** Currently, supporting only numbers, and only for Node.js 6.0 and later.
+**NOTE:** Currently supporting only numbers, and only for Node.js 4.0 and later.

 ## Install